 With a population of 4,170, the town of Chicago filed new Incorporation documents on March 4, 1837, becomming the City of Chicago and for several decades was the world's fastest-growing city.

 The City Hotel (1837-58) - The Sherman House I (1858-73)

 The City Hotel was a large three-story brick structure constructed by Francis Cornwall Sherman.
 They opened in 1837 on the N.W. corner of Clark and Randolph streets.

 In 1839, Sherman retired from managing the Hotel, handing over management to the firm of James Williamson and A.H.
 Squier.
-The following year, Williamson retired from the firm, and William Rickards acquired his interest.
-Proprietorship of the Hotel remained in possession of Rickards and Squier until 1851 when they sold their proprietorship to the firm of Brown & Tuttle.
+Williamson retired from the firm the following year, and William Rickards acquired his interest.
+The proprietorship of the Hotel remained in possession of Rickards and Squier until 1851, when they sold their proprietorship to the firm of Brown & Tuttle.
 In 1844, the Hotel was remodeled with two stories added.
 In 1854, the firm became Tuttle & Patmor when A.H.
 Patmor acquired Brown's share in that firm.
 In 1858, the proprietorship was acquired by Martin Hodge and Hiram Longly and the City Hotel was sold, becoming the future Sherman House Hotel.